bootdotdev/blog/content/python/c-sharp-vs-python.md

 In terms of demand, both Python and C# are incredibly popular languages, thanks to how useful and important they’ve become in multiple computer science communities.
 According to Berkeley, however, research shows that Python is the second most in-demand language (under JavaScript) thanks to its easy learning curve making it an ideal language for beginner _and_ experienced coders.

-Lastly, when I say “variety of applications”, I mean the versatility of the language – how many jobs or fields you can work in with this language.
+Lastly, when I say "variety of applications", I mean the versatility of the language – how many jobs or fields you can work in with this language.
 Both C# and Python are general-purpose languages, which means in theory, you should be able to create anything you want with C# and Python, but they’re still specialized towards certain fields.

 Python is most commonly used in backend development, data science, and app development, while C# covers game development, apps, and VR.
 From the outset, both languages seem to be versatile enough, but the one semi-fault is C# is it’s dependent on the .NET framework and was designed for Microsoft platforms.
 The introduction of Visual Studio sorted out cross-platform compatibility, but you’ll still get your best work on Windows-centric applications.